Orthogonal Low-rank Adaptation in Lie Groups for Continual Learning of Large Language Models: Related Work

 \subsection{LieRA}

 LieRA is a recently proposed parameter-efficient fine-tuning method.
-Unlike standard LoRA, \cite{si-etal-2025-generalized} treats parameters as elements of a Lie group and models updates as perturbations in the Lie algebra, preserving structure via the exponential map.
-Instead of the additive update \( W + \Delta W \) used in standard LoRA, LieRA employs a multiplicative update:
+Unlike standard LoRA, which applies additive updates, LieRA \cite{si-etal-2025-generalized} models parameters as elements of a Lie group and performs updates in the associated Lie algebra, mapping them back via the exponential map.
+This yields a multiplicative update,

-where \( \exp(\Delta W) \) denotes the exponential mapping.
-This approach has demonstrated superior performance across various domains including computer vision (image classification, object detection/segmentation, image generation) and natural language processing (commonsense reasoning, language understanding).
-This fine-tuning method helps preserve the intrinsic structure of high-dimensional parameters (e.g., spatial locality in convolutional kernels), enhancing feature capture capability.
-The Lie group-Lie algebra framework ensures smooth and consistent updates, improving the model's flexibility in adapting to new tasks.
-It retains the efficiency of low-rank adaptation while enhancing expressiveness through Hadamard product-based updates.
-Furthermore, it offers a geometric perspective on parameter updates.
+that explicitly preserves parameter structure.
+LieRA has shown consistent gains across vision and language tasks, including image understanding and commonsense reasoning.
+By maintaining the intrinsic structure of high-dimensional parameters (e.g., spatial locality in convolutional kernels), the Lie group–Lie algebra framework enables smooth, consistent updates, improves adaptability to new tasks, and retains the efficiency of low-rank adaptation while offering a principled geometric view of parameter updates.